 Grants and Funds

 Calgary Film Centre's Project Lab is an initiative intended to launch original Alberta voices into the marketplace, supporting two Alberta storytellers in a concept–to-market experience to produce finished Alberta-made films or other screen industry projects that can be distributed through a variety of platforms.

 CSIF/ImagineNATIVE Mentorship Program is an opportunity for an emerging First Nations filmmaker to access equipment and mentorship resources from CSIF to make a short film for the imagineNATIVE Festival.
-The successful applicant will also receive $1,000 commission fee, as well as a free trip to the imagineNATIVE Festival in Toronto to attend the premiere screening of their film.
+The successful applicant will also receive a $1,000 commission fee, as well as a free trip to the imagineNATIVE Festival in Toronto to attend the premiere screening of their film.

 Telefilm Talent-To-Watch Program (formerly the Microbudget Program) is an annual fund for feature and web-based projects.
 Program applications from Alberta are juried through CSIF and up to three letters of recommendation are provided to Telefilm.

 The Canada Council for the Arts provides research, creation, production and dissemination support to artists, organizations, groups and independent collectives in film, video, new media and audio, as well as providing support for festivals, travel, operating activities and equipment acquisition.